+Management is all about decision making and problem solving.
+It is undoubtedly one of the most important factors to business success to make data-driven decisions with thorough business analytics and optimization.
 This course provides students with a unique opportunity to build decision models to manage a manufacturing company from the view point of a top management team in a simulated environment.
 Students run companies in teams to compete against each other in a simulated business environment without bearing real-world risks.
-Our focus is mainly on operations management to build spreadsheet models for practical decision-making, and knowledge from other management disciplines will also have a chance to be applied in support of overall management decision making.
+Our focus is mainly on operations management to build spreadsheet models for practical decision-making, and knowledge from other management disciplines may also be applied for management decision making in other business functions.
 Just like in real business world, we must apply all relevant business knowledge as well as business intuition and shrewdness in an integrated way to be successful.
 The course hones in for a comprehensive application of knowledge through the building and using of decision support models, while teamwork is extremely important and exercised throughout the entire course.